polarstreams/polar/docs/CONTRIBUTING.md

 ## Client libraries

 [Barco Client in golang][go-client] is the reference implementation under Apache License 2.0 and it's currently the only client library we have.
-Barco client libraries are just thin HTTP/2 client wrappers, for example the reference implementation is less than 1K lines of code.
+Barco client libraries are just thin HTTP client wrappers, for example the reference implementation is less than 1K lines of code.

 If you would like to author a client library, feel free to ping us so we can link it from the repository and website.